-- Staff nominate students each lesson to receive the 'Team Hatton Award' based on each of the character skills and parents are emailed about their child's achievement - Each week, a student is identified by each faculty as an 'Ambassador' for the Academy as a result of them exceeding our high expectations; they are presented with a certificate from the Principal or Vice Principal & 'Lunch on Us' - House points are awarded for good behaviour, attitude, attendance, punctuality and effort - KS3 students work towards the Hatton Baccalaureate and receive badges recognising their successes; students graduate to KS4 as a result of their achievement in the Hatton Baccalaureate - Certificates are given for excellent attendance and letters are sent home - Departments send home postcards to parents, make praise phone calls and send positive emails to parents & carers - Heads of Year, Heads of House, form tutors, and senior staff send home letters of congratulations and organise celebration events - Celebration assemblies take place regularly - Some students feature in the Academy magazine and/or our social media platforms - Rewards events occur annually to celebrate the successes of each year group
+- Staff nominate students each lesson to receive the 'Team Hatton Award' based on each of the character skills and parents are emailed about their child's achievement - Each week, a student is identified by each faculty as an 'Ambassador' for the Academy as a result of them exceeding our high expectations; they are presented with a certificate from the Principal or Vice Principal & 'Lunch on Us' - Team Hatton Awards are awarded for demonstrating our Character values - KS3 students work towards the Hatton Baccalaureate and receive badges recognising their successes; students graduate to KS4 as a result of their achievement in the Hatton Baccalaureate - Certificates are given for excellent attendance and letters are sent home - Departments send home postcards to parents, make praise phone calls and send positive emails to parents & carers - Heads of Year, Heads of House, form tutors, and senior staff send home letters of congratulations and organise celebration events - Celebration assemblies take place regularly - Some students feature in our social media platforms - Rewards events occur annually to celebrate the successes of each year group

-8. Aiming for Excellence
+8. Ensuring an Attitude for Excellence

-- 8.1 The Academy vision of 'aiming for excellence in all that we do' is the principle upon which the culture of excellent behaviour and conduct that we expect from our students is founded.
-We expect students to be: - Ready for Excellence, which includes being in all lessons, on time, with the correct equipment including a pencil case (containing a minimum of a black pen, red pen, pencil & a ruler the ruler must be minimum 15cm in length; set squares and other equipment are not permitted in place of a ruler), scientific calculator, planner and a DEAR book (for Years 7, 8 and 9) - Dressed for Excellence, wearing the correct uniform including a tie, blazer and correct footwear with shirts tucked in; phones and headphones should be off and away - Displaying the correct Attitude for Excellence which means that we expect students to be polite and respectful to staff & students alike; safe and responsible around the Academy site; and, on task and interested in lessons - 8.2 Any student who is not 'Ready,' 'Dressed' or in school with the correct 'Attitude' for Excellence will receive a sanction.
-Students who are not Ready or Dressed for excellence, in line with our minimum expectations (see above and our Uniform Policy for further information) should expect to receive a Reflection (see 13.2). - 8.3 We expect all students to be 'upstanding members' of the Academy community.
+8.1 The Academy vision of 'achieving excellence' is the principle upon which the culture of excellent behaviour and conduct that we expect from our students is founded.

+We expect students to be:

+- Ready for Excellence, which includes being in all lessons, on time, with the correct equipment including a pencil case (containing a minimum of a black pen, red pen, pencil & a ruler the ruler must be minimum 15cm in length; set squares and other equipment are not permitted in place of a ruler), scientific calculator and a DEAR book (for Years 7, 8 and 9) - Dressed for Excellence, wearing the correct uniform including a tie, blazer and correct footwear with shirts tucked in; phones and headphones should be off and away - Ensuring an Attitude for Excellence which means that we expect students to be polite and respectful to staff & students alike; safe and responsible around the Academy site; and, on task and interested in lessons - 8.2 Any student who is not 'Ready,' 'Dressed' or in school with the correct 'Attitude' for Excellence will receive a sanction.
+Students who are not Ready or Dressed for excellence, in line with our minimum expectations (see above and our Uniform Policy for further information) should expect to receive a Responsibility Detention (see 13.2). - 8.3 We expect all students to be 'upstanding members' of the Academy community.
 The motto 'be an upstander, not a bystander' supports our Academy vision of creating a culture of respect, kindness and empathy to support students in making the right choice, even when no one else is looking.
 Students who choose to be bystanders, i.e. choose not to report an incident or alert members of staff during an incident, should expect to receive a sanction.